 All authors' submissions undergo a preliminary screening by the Submissions Editor to determine whether an article meets high standards of quality and its content fits with the journal's scope and mission.
 Once an article is found to align with the journal’s interests, the Editorial Board reads the article, reviews the author’s credentials, and makes a collective decision on whether to extend a publication offer.
 If the author contracts with the journal, the editing process will be carried out by the Articles Editor and journal's staffers in coordination with the author.
 The EIC reviews the final version and approves it for publication.

-Columbia Journal of Asian Law is distributed through Columbia University’s Academic Commons.
+Columbia Journal of Asian Law is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.